 I absolutely love this app because it helps me to plan my feed and maintain the overall look of my Instagram account.
 I upload a few photos I want to post, and then easily move them around until I see they all look good together.
 You can also schedule your posts and then the app will send you a notification to publish your post.
 NB.
 It doesn’t post photos for you.

-For sending newsletters and emails to my blog’s subscribers I use ConvertKit – an email provider with a lot of functionality.
-You can easily build landing pages and opt-in forms to start collecting emails for your blog.
+For sending newsletters and emails to my blog’s subscribers I use Flodesk – an email provider which is really simple to use.
+You can easily build opt-in forms to start collecting emails for your blog.
 Having an email list is a great tool to build strong relationships with your readers and future clients.
-There are 2 things I love the most about ConvertKit: 1) Nathan Barry, a founder of this service is also a blogger and he designed this tool knowing what challenges we face when it comes to managing an email list and 2) You can segment your list and set up automated emails that will introduce your readers to your best content on autopilot.

 ♦ Grammarly – Free with limitations